saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 # Specify a device name or regex for dynamic allocation: 'iPhone X', 'iPad.*', etc.
 deviceNameQuery: iPhone 8.*

-# Platform Version for a dynamic device query. e.g. '13' for all Devices with major version 13 and
-#  arbitrary minor versions or '13.5.1' for a more specific version
+# Platform Version for a dynamic device query. e.g. '13' for all Devices with major version 13 and arbitrary minor versions or '13.5.1' for a more specific version
 platformVersion: 13
 testname: MyTestName3

 # Optional parameters, set to true to enable
+# If 'true', will run only on Private Devices assigned to your account
 phoneOnly: false
 tabletOnly: false
 privateDevicesOnly: false
-# if 'true', will run only on Private Devices assigned to your account

 # Device 4 example: Running subset of tests
 - datacenter: EU
   testname: MyTestName4

 # Provide a list of test cases or test classes.
 If you want to run all tests of a class, provide the class name by itself.
 # To run a specific class method, provide both the class and method names.
 # You may specify multiple testClass parameters.
 As described above, each testClass will execute serially on the device indicated.
 # Each testClass must be preceded by a hyphen (e.g., '- testClass'), whereas testMethod parameters must be at the same indentation level as testClass, without the hyphen.
 testsToRun:
 - testClass: SampleTestCase
 - testClass: SampleTestCase2